w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 ![query account index](../assets/accounts/query-index.png)

 Submit a `claim` extrinsic to the `indices` pallet to register an index.
-The easiest way to do this is via Polkadot-JS UI through the _Developer -> Extrinsics_ menu:
+The easiest way to do this is via Polkadot Developer Interface through the _Developer -> Extrinsics_ menu:

 ![Indices extrinsics](../assets/accounts/index.png)